sp5wwp/rwt_tulipan/README.md

 # rwt_tulipan
-Revival of old polish RWT Tulipan telephone with SIM900 module.
+Revival of old polish RWT Tulipan telephone with ATMEGA8 and SIM900 module.